 And then..
 The craziest part of the episode that foreshadows the darkness of the story.

-A child, an inch away from death, from being eaten by the monster with the most peculiar characteristics, that will have importance in the show.
-The monster can be compared to that of a Manta Ray and a snake.
+A child, an inch away from death, from being eaten by the monster with the most peculiar characteristics that will have importance in the show.
+The monster can be compared to that of a Manta Ray, a slug and a snake.

 Of course, because Riko is the main character, she cannot just standby and watch it all happen.
 So, she tries to attract the monster away from the child by blowing her whistle, and she runs away as hard as she can, and she gets hurt.
 Just when it seems everything is hopeless, A robotic child, or maybe I should say a knight in shining armor, saves Riko with a blast of light, and is found unconscious shortly after.
 Riko can’t just leave him, being the main character.
 So, she brings him.
 That robot’s name is Reg.

 Thus, starts the wonderful character chemistry between the characters.